syntaqx/renderer/README.md

 However, that's not a particularly useful example, given there's no routes or templates to reference.
 For a bit more elaborate example, check out our [example][example-app].

+## Contributing

+Please feel free to submit issues and send pull requests!

+## License

+Renderer is licensed under the MIT license.
+See [LICENSE][] file for details.